kragen/derctuo/markdown/sentential-database.md

 Interactively or in batch mode, a UI for such a database can add a table of results underneath each set of premises, which are distinguished from ground facts by containing variables.
-(Above I've marked these with apostrophes, but other syntax might be better, especially for natural languages containing contractions.)
+(Above I’ve marked these with apostrophes, but other syntax might be better, especially for natural languages containing contractions.)
 In batch mode, it could simply process a text file and produce a file annotated